Mischback/srv4dev/README.md

 **Please note** that this package is by no means more than a tiny development server. **DO NOT USE** this in any _production environment_.

+## Out of Maintanence

+_srv4dev_ is **out of maintenance** until further notice.

+There will be no additional features, and **no bugfixes**.
+If you're interested in taking over this project, you may use GitHub to get in touch (e.g. by posting an issue in this repository).

 ## Installation

 ```bash